ugaetano/apl-playground/README.md

 The inferface looks like this:
 <img src="https://skills-ugaetano.s3-eu-west-1.amazonaws.com/apl-playground/interface.png">
-You can choose the layout from the list on left hand side, and then press "Load" to render it.
+You can choose the layout from the list on the left hand side, and then press "Load" to render it.

 You can also say "back", to get to the selection screen again.